usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Single factor OTP verifiers effectively duplicate the process of generating the OTP used by the authenticator.
 As such, the symmetric keys used by authenticators are also present in the verifier, and SHALL be strongly protected against compromise.

+When a multi-factor OTP authenticator is being associated with a subscriber account, the verifier (or associated CSP) SHALL obtain secrets required to duplicate the authenticator output from the authenticator source (typically its manufacturer) using approved cryptography.

 The verifier SHALL use approved encryption and SHALL utilize an authenticated protected channel when collecting the OTP in order to provide resistance to eavesdropping and phishing attacks.
 Time-based one-time passwords SHALL have a lifetime of less than 2 minutes.

 If the authenticator output has less than 64 bits of entropy, the verifier SHALL implement a throttling mechanism that effectively limits the number of failed authentication attempts an attacker can make on the subscriber’s account as described in [Section 5.2.2](#throttle).